hboon/purplish-layout/README.md

 If there are n views involved, there should be n*2 elements in the array.
 The block takes n+1 arguments, and the last object is the dictionary mapping generated from the array (usually unused) and the rest of the elements are constraint proxy objects representing each view, in the order specified in the array.

 To avoid confusion, it's best to keep the variable names in the block the same as the string names in the array.
-This syntax can be improved when Proc#parameters is available.

 With the exception of the first view listed in the array, `translatesAutoresizingMaskIntoConstraints` is automatically set to `false` for every view, so you'll want to specify the outermost view as the first pair.